rsarai/-rsarai.github.io/_pages/about.md

 Hi, I'm Rebeca 🙋

 By day, I work as a software developer at [Vinta Software](https://vinta.com.br).
-By night, I'm a masters student in the field of Artificial Intelligence at the [University of Pernambuco](https://en.wikipedia.org/wiki/University_of_Pernambuco).
+By night, I'm pursuing a MS in CS at the [University of Pernambuco](https://en.wikipedia.org/wiki/University_of_Pernambuco).

 ### Research